Ankitasw/Ankitasw/README.md

 - 💼 I am working as Member of Technical Staff at VMware
 - 👀 I have recently started contributing to SIG cluster lifecycle
 - 💞️ I’m looking to collaborate on SIG cluster lifecycle
-- 💬 You can reach me out on Slack with handle @swan
+- 💬 You can reach me out on Kubernetes Slack with handle @swan

 ![Github stats](https://github-readme-stats.vercel.app/api?username=Ankitasw)